code-saturne/code_saturne/INSTALL.md

 may carry a performance penalty, we prefer to sacrifice some of PT-Scotch's * performance by requiring that it be compiled without the `-DSCOTCH_PTHREAD` flag.
-This is not detected at compilation time, but with recent MPI libraries, PT-Scotch will complain at run time if it notices that the MPI thread safety level in insufficient.
+This is not detected at compilation time, but with recent MPI libraries, PT-Scotch 6.0 will complain at run time if it notices that the MPI thread safety level in insufficient.
+PT-Scotch 7.0 uses a more dynamic configuration and does not complain, but its documentation still recommends against this.

 Detailed build instructions, including troubleshooting instructions, are given in the source tree's `INSTALL.txt` file.
 In case of trouble, note especially the